-Things To Do in Roatan
+Things To Do Roatan

-Things to do at a glance
+Things to do (List view)

 Roatan is an affordable island.
 The same can be said about the fishing as the price is driven mainly by boat size.
 You can find experienced boat captains on all size boats.
 So depending on your group size, chances are you'll be able to find an affordable charter to take you out for a few hours.